Table of Contents

-In today’s post, we will discuss a very important topic within programming: recursion.
-It’s true that it can be a tricky concept when you first study it, but it’s actually quite simple.
-Also, it’s worth mentioning that recursion is not exclusive to the .Net environment but is useful for all programming languages.
+In today’s post we’ll discuss a very important topic in programming: recursion.
+It’s true that when you first study this concept, it can seem challenging, but it’s actually quite simple.
+It should be noted that it’s not just limited to the .Net environment, but applies to all programming languages.

 1 - What is recursion in programming?

-Recursion is a concept where a method calls itself.
-When you create a recursive method, you need to make sure that it will eventually stop calling itself, meaning the cycle must be finite.
-Inside the method, you must ensure it doesn't get stuck in endless self-calls.
+Recursion is a concept that refers to when a method calls itself.
+When creating a recursive method, you must make sure that it will finish; inside the method, you have to ensure that it doesn’t keep calling itself endlessly.
+This means the cycle is finite.

-We must be very careful when making recursive calls.
-If we use recursion carelessly, we could overflow the computer’s memory, causing the program to crash.
+We must be very careful when making recursive calls, as uncontrolled use could overflow your computer’s memory and cause your program to crash.

 2 - When to use recursion?

-As you can see from the description above, we can use recursion to replace any type of loop.
-However, in the professional world, it isn’t used extensively because mistakes can be catastrophic for memory.
-For instance, working with a list containing millions of items can use up a lot of memory.
-Still, most of the time, recursion is used for search or sorting algorithms.
+As can be seen from the previous description, we can use recursion to replace any kind of loop.
+Even so, it’s not used too often in the professional world, since an error can be catastrophic for memory, and having a list with millions of elements can use a lot of memory.
+Still, most of the time, we use recursion for search or sorting algorithms.

-The base case refers to the terminating condition for recursion.
+The base case is the condition that ends recursion.

 Example 1

-An example is calculating the factorial of a number.*Multiplying all numbers between two integers.
-In mathematics, it’s expressed as n! where n is the last number to check.
-You should start from 1.
+An example is calculating the factorial of a number.*Multiplying all the numbers between two integers.
+In mathematics, this is denoted as n! where n is the last number to check.
+You must start from 1.

 Example using an iterative method